NOAA-OWP/topmodel/docs/STAND_ALONE.md

 ```

 Once a model is BMI-enabled, its BMI model control functions will be used to run it whether or not it is in `stand_alone` mode.
-Simple if-then-else statements condition the model's behavior based on this toggle
+Simple if-then-else statements condition the model's behavior based on this toggle.